Inside Llewyn Davis: Sources

 Well before writing the script, the Coens began with a single idea, of Van Ronk being beaten up outside of Gerde's Folk City in the Village.
-The filmmakers employed the image in the opening scenes, then periodically returned to the project over the next couple of years to expand the story using a fictional character.
+They employed the image in the opening scenes, then periodically returned to the project over the next couple of years to expand the story using a fictional character.
 One source for the film was Van Ronk's posthumously published memoir, The Mayor of MacDougal Street (2005).

 According to the book's co-author, Elijah Wald, the Coens mined the work "for local color and a few scenes".
-The character is a composite of Van Ronk, Rambling Jack Elliott, and other musicians from New York City who performed in the Village at that time.
+The character is a composite of Van Ronk, Ramblin' Jack Elliott, and other musicians from New York City who performed in the Village at that time.
 Joel Coen said, "the film doesn't really have a plot.
 That concerned us at one point; that's why we threw the cat in."

 Production

 Shooting was complicated by an early New York spring, which interfered with the bleak winter atmosphere that prevails throughout the film, and by the difficulty of filming several cats, which, unlike dogs, ignore filmmakers' directions.
 On an animal trainer's advice, the Coens put out a casting call for an orange tabby cat, since they are sufficiently common that several could play one part.
 Individual cats were then selected for each scene based on what they were disposed to do on their own.
 After a chance run-in with a cabdriver who lived at their old address, the Coens used the apartment they'd rented several decades earlier.

 Producer Scott Rudin, who worked with the Coens on No Country for Old Men and True Grit, collaborated on the project.
 StudioCanal helped finance it without an American distributor in place.
-"After shooting in New York City and elsewhere last year ... the brothers finished the movie at their own pace", wrote Michael Cieply in a January 2013 New York Times interview with Joel Coen ahead of a private, pre-Grammys screening in Los Angeles.
+"After shooting in New York City and elsewhere last year ... the brothers finished the movie at their own pace," wrote Michael Cieply in a January 2013 New York Times interview with Joel Coen ahead of a private, pre-Grammys screening in Los Angeles.
 "They could have rushed it into the Oscar season but didn't."
 On February 19, CBS Films announced it had picked up the U.S. domestic distribution rights for about $4 million.
 StudioCanal has rights to international distribution and foreign sales.